alexeiva/alexeiva/README.md

 - 👋 Hi, I’m @alexeiva
 - 👀 I’m interested in typography, type design, python
-- 🌱 I’m currently learning jazz harmony
+- 🌱 I’m currently learning jazz improvisation and standards
-- 💞️ I’m looking to collaborate on opensource type design projects
+- 💞️ I’m looking to collaborate on opensource and commercial type design projects
 - 📫 How to reach me telegram @alexeiva

 <!---